Osborne (computer retailer)

 Osborne was the name of one of the largest and most successful computer wholesalers and resellers in Australia.
-Osborne Corporation in Australia was originally registered by President Computers founded by Tom Cooper, the name was transferred back to the US HQ founder Adam Osborne and his Osborne Corporation Inc as a good will gesture by Cooper in the early stages of a highly successful launch of the Osborne 1 across the Australian marketplace.
+Osborne Corporation in Australia was originally registered by President Computers founded by Tom Cooper, the name was transferred back to the US HQ founder Adam Osborne and his Osborne Computer Corporation, as a good will gesture by Cooper in the early stages of a highly successful launch of the Osborne 1 across the Australian marketplace.
 Adam Osborne at this time visited Sydney Australia at the invitation of Cooper to witness first hand the phenomenal success the Osborne 1 was experiencing in the Australian market.

 The Agency would in time would change hands to land with Stanley Falinsky as the final Australian distributor.
 The famous and original Osborne 1 "luggable" computer featuring a Z-80 processor and running CP/M as the operating system.
 When Osborne Corporation USA collapsed changes in the Australian business entity occurred whereas Falinsky's company retained the Osborne Company name transitioning into IBM PC compatibles in the mid-1980s and had great success with both business and government clients.

 A number of entities were involved in the complex trading relationship of the brand in Australia.
 A search of the ASIC names database return 28 entries for "Osborne Computers".
-Telnet pty Ltd, Peak Pacific, Computer Manufacturing Services Pty Ltd, System Support Services Pty Ltd, Osborne Computers (UK) Ltd, Osborne Computers (NZ)are a few of the other related entities at the time.
+Telnet pty Ltd, Peak Pacific, Computer Manufacturing Services Pty Ltd, System Support Services Pty Ltd, Osborne Computers (UK) Ltd, Osborne Computers (NZ) are a few of the other related entities at the time.

 As cited, the fact remains that in 1982, Osborne Corporation was originally represented in Australia exclusively by President Computers Pty Ltd headed by Tom Cooper, a Captain of Industry in the emerging Australian PC era.
 With outstanding success of Osborne 1 sales in Australia, President Computers was lauded at the time by Osborne Corp USA as the largest global distributor of Osborne I luggable computers outside of Computerland USA.
 However with success, Osborne's visiting CFO had his own sights on the Australian marketplace and convinced Adam Osborne to split the Agency much to Cooper's objection.
 This move saw President Computers equally divide its current Dealership arrangement when Osborne Corporation setup to hold half the dealership Agency locally.
 Upon this decision President Computers then exclusively signed on Osborne's luggable rival the US Del Mar CA manufactured Kaypro Computer produced by Non Liner Systems which boasted a larger format inbuilt screen.